-- 7.7 The Chief Executive may approve leases, licences to occupy, and Memorandum of Terms of Occupation (MOTO) - other than those of regional or national importance or outwith a specific delegated authority, within the limits set out in the Financial Regulations.
-This is a specific delegated authority set out in the Governance and Accountability Framework. - 7.8 The Chief Executive may instruct appropriate action to enforce the terms of any Lease, Licence to Occupy or MOTO (including the termination thereof) where the other party has failed to comply with the terms of the Lease, Licence to Occupy, or MOTO and in particular may authorise appropriate action to enable the Authority to obtain vacant possession of the heritable property in question. - 7.9 The Chief Executive may approve the variation or extension of an existing Lease, Licence to Occupy, or MOTO provided any proposed extension would not exceed the threshold specified in the Financial Regulations and appended financial delegations - 7.10 The Chief Executive may authorise the exercise, or the non-exercise, of a lease break.
+- 7.7 The Chief Executive may approve leases, licences to occupy, and Memorandum of Terms of Occupation (MOTO) other than those of regional or national importance or outwith a specific delegated authority, within the limits set out in the financial delegations matrix. - 7.8 The Chief Executive may instruct appropriate action to enforce the terms of any Lease, Licence to Occupy or MOTO (including the termination thereof) where the other party has failed to comply with the terms of the Lease, Licence to Occupy, or MOTO and in particular may authorise appropriate action to enable the Authority to obtain vacant possession of the heritable property in question.

+- 7.9 The Chief Executive may approve the variation or extension of an existing Lease, Licence to Occupy, or MOTO provided any proposed extension would not exceed the threshold specified in the financial delegations matrix. - 7.10 The Chief Executive may authorise the exercise, or the non-exercise, of a lease break.